Charitable Bequest

 A contingent bequest is made to charity only if the purpose of the primary bequest cannot be met.
 For example, you could leave specific property, such as a vacation home, to a relative, but the bequest language could provide that if the relative is unable to receive it, the vacation home will go to Cru.

-One significant benefit of making a gift by bequest is that it allows you to continue to use the property you will leave to charity during your life.
+One significant benefit of a charitable bequest is that it allows you to continue using the property during your life, and the gift only takes effect when your estate is settled.
 Another benefit is that your gift can make a statement about your kingdom values and what is most important to you.
 Bequests are exempt from federal estate taxes.
 If you have a taxable estate, the estate tax charitable deduction may offset or eliminate estate taxes.

 If you are considering making an outright bequest to Cru, we recommend the following language: